 The Academic Integrity Board's first responsibility in a hearing is to determine if a violation of the academic integrity policy has occurred.
 In cases where a student is exonerated of accusations of academic dishonesty by the Academic Integrity Board, the student may appeal the faculty member's penalty through the regular grade appeal process.
 If the Academic Integrity Board determines the student to be in violation of the academic integrity policy and it is the student's first violation, no further action will be taken by the Student Conduct Officer.
-If the Academic Integrity Board determines the student of the academic integrity policy and the Student Conduct Officer informs the student to be in violation of the academic integrity policy, then the Board may consider recommending further sanctions.
+If the Academic Integrity Board determines the student to be in violation of the academic integrity policy and the Student Conduct Officer informs the Board that the student has previously violated the academic integrity policy, then the Board may consider recommending further sanctions.

 Recommended sanctions may be educational, such as assignments which require the student to research the topic of academic integrity or speaking to the UNIV 1000 classes about academic integrity, or may include probation, suspension, or expulsion.
-The Academic Integrity Board will provide in writing its recommendations on the case and sanction recommendations to the Vice President for Academic Affairs within five business days of the hearing.
+The Academic Integrity Board will provide in writing its recommendations on the case and sanction recommendations to the Provost and Vice President for Academic Affairs within five business days of the hearing.

-The Vice President for Academic Affairs will notify the faculty member, who referred the case, of the Academic Integrity Board's recommendations, including any University sanctions imposed, within five business days, excepting any days when the Vice President of Academic Affairs is travelling on university business.
-After this communication with the faculty, the Vice President for Academic Affairs will issue the final outcome letter to the student, with a copy to the faculty, as well as any other appropriate academic records file, within five (5) days following the communication with the faculty.
+The Provost and Vice President for Academic Affairs will notify the faculty member, who referred the case, of the Academic Integrity Board's recommendations, including any University sanctions imposed, within five business days, excepting any days when the Provost and Vice President of Academic Affairs is travelling on university business.
+After this communication with the faculty, the Provost and Vice President for Academic Affairs will issue the final outcome letter to the student, with a copy to the faculty, as well as any other appropriate academic records file, within five (5) days following the communication with the faculty.
 If sanctions include suspension or expulsion, the student's Department Chair or Dean will also be notified.
 A student may not withdraw from the course in which an accusation has been made during the student conduct process.
 Students accused of academic dishonesty are entitled to the due process rights outlined in the Conduct Policy.
-A student has the right to appeal the Vice President of Academic of the University.
+A student has the right to appeal the Provost and Vice President of Academic Affairs' decision to the President of the University.